airamez/codando-live/SQL/SQL_Overview.md

           select e.EmployeeID, e.FirstName, e.ReportsTo
           from Employees e
           inner join ReportingChain rc ON e.EmployeeID = rc.ReportsTo
-        -- Try left join
       )
       select FirstName
         from ReportingChain;

-      DECLARE @eveId INT = (SELECT EmployeeId FROM Employees WHERE FirstName = 'Eve');
-      WITH ReportingChain AS (
-          -- Base case
-          SELECT EmployeeID, FirstName, ReportsTo
-          FROM Employees
-          WHERE EmployeeID = @eveId

-          UNION ALL

-          -- Recursive case
-          SELECT e.EmployeeID, e.FirstName, e.ReportsTo
-          FROM Employees e
-          INNER JOIN ReportingChain rc ON e.EmployeeID = rc.ReportsTo
-      )
-      -- Use STRING_AGG to concatenate names
-      SELECT STRING_AGG(FirstName, ', ') AS NamesInChain
-      FROM ReportingChain;
     ```

-  * Query 2 returning the result as a string
+  * Query 2: returning the result as a string using STRING_AGG function

     ```sql
       DECLARE @eveId INT = (SELECT EmployeeId FROM Employees WHERE FirstName = 'Eve');